 You can’t (or at least it’s stupidly hard and a waste of time to try to) sell someone on something they don’t already believe.

-Think about the most successful sales letter in the past 10 years: The End of America.
+Think about the most successful long copy sales letter in the past 10 years: The End of America.

 This promotion has been adapted all around the world and has sold countless new subscriptions.

 There are many reasons.
 But fundamentally, it spoke about something people already believed: that most developed countries in the modern world have a huge problem with debt.